vinay-parekh/Intro/README.md

 # Intro
 Hello!
-My name is Vinay and I'm interested in Python and C++
+My name is Vinay and I'm interested in Data Analytics, Python and C++